Brian Houston: Sexual abuse by Frank Houston

 On 10 May 1999, Houston's father, Frank Houston, stepped down from the role of senior pastor at Sydney Christian Life Centre and Houston was appointed to the position.
 Brian Houston said that Frank "appeared rushed" to hand his church to him.
 This was before the revelations of Frank's child sexual abuse became known.
 Fifteen years later, in 2014, Houston spoke at hearings held by the Royal Commission into Institutional Responses to Child Sexual Abuse, stating that he received an allegation in October 1999 that his father sexually abused an Australian boy.
 Houston's statement and the evidence submitted to the commission revealed that, in November 1999, his father confessed to child sexual abuse.
 Houston reportedly forced his father into retirement and did not go to the police.
 The royal commission censured Houston for his failure to report the sexual abuse allegations against his father and for his failure to avoid a clear conflict of interest investigating his own father while serving as national president of the Assemblies of God in Australia.

 On 5 August 2021, NSW Police issued a warrant for Houston to attend the Downing Centre Local Court in Sydney on 5 October, alleging that he concealed child sexual abuse by his father.
 Houston was in the United States at the time of being charged and resigned from the church's board as a result of his arrest.
-He has stated that he intends to plead "not guilty" at the trial.
+He was charged with concealing a serious indictable offence.
+Houston stood trial at Downing Centre Local Court and pleaded not guilty.
+In August 2023, he was found not guilty.
+The magistrate determined Houston had a "reasonable excuse" for not reporting his father as Houston believed the victim did not want the allegations reported to the police, however, the victim testified at trial that he did not make this request.

 Family and personal life

 Houston and his wife Bobbie reside in the suburb of Glenhaven, Sydney, Australia.
-They have three children, Joel, Ben and Laura.
+They have three children, Joel, Ben, and Laura.
 All are married and involved in the leadership of Hillsong Church.

 Houston has been friends with Australian prime minister Scott Morrison, who described Houston as a mentor during his maiden address to parliament in 2008.
 Morrison has, however, distanced himself from Houston following the circumstances of Houston's resignation from Hillsong Church.